Peter Leo Gerety: Archbishop of Newark

 Following the retirement of Archbishop Thomas Boland, Gerety was appointed the third Archbishop of Newark, New Jersey, on April 2, 1974.
 His installation took place at the Cathedral of the Sacred Heart on June 28 of that year.
-He was the first archbishop of Newark to actually live in the city of Newark; his predecessors lived in the Llewellyn Park section of West Orange.
+While his predecessor lived in the Llewellyn Park section of West Orange, Gerety took up residence in Nawark.

 During his 12-year tenure in Newark, Gerety created the Office of Pastoral Renewal and began a ministry to divorced Catholics.
 The Office of Pastoral Renewal evolved into RENEW International, an organization now based in Plainfield, New Jersey, that provides resources for small Christian communities in the United States, Canada, Latin America, and South Africa.
 Gerety established the Archbishop's Annual Appeal in 1975, and supported the charismatic and ecumenical movements.
 He also established the Archbishop Gerety Fund for Ecclesiastical History to advance studies in ecclesiastical history, especially the history of Catholicism in the United States.

 In 1976, Gerety sent a letter to the Democratic National Convention to protest the party's platform on abortion, which he described as "the bloody horror of the callous elimination of hundreds of thousands of God's most defenseless little ones, our own flesh and blood."
 That same year, he testified before the Senate Foreign Relations Committee on "U.S. Foreign Policy: A Critique from Catholic Tradition," and in 1977 he represented the United States Catholic Conference before the House Ways and Means Committee to offer his view on President Jimmy Carter's "Better Jobs and Income" proposal.